’Midsommar’ Is The Defining Travel Movie Of This Generation

 For me, as a traveler, this is the most important line of the movie.
 Because Christian is… well… he’s kinda right, right?
 And even if he isn’t, he’s certainly engaged in a conversation that plenty of Americans are wrestling with right now: when is “it’s their culture” superseded by “it’s just wrong”?

 We — the would-be woke travelers — aren’t sure about that one yet.
-We don’t quite know what we feel about when traditional practices cross an absolute moral line and it forces us to take positions that can seem hypocritical.
+While Richard in The Beach went into the world to find himself, mostly ignoring the Thai locals, modern travelers have a desire to experience other people and cultures.
+That can leave us wrestling with tough questions about when traditional practices cross an absolute moral line.
 Are we opposed to dolphin culling in Japan?
 What about Indigenous whaling?
 Or wolf culling in the United States?
-And are we wrestling with all of this while gorging ourselves on bluefin tuna with the species on the brink of extinction?
+And are we grappling with all of this over sushi, gorging ourselves on bluefin tuna with the species on the brink of extinction?

-At the end of the day, we take these situations on a case-by-case basis (influenced by our own histories and backgrounds) and do our best to muddle through.
+At the end of the day, we learn to take these situations on a case-by-case basis (influenced by our own histories and backgrounds) and do our best to muddle through.
 As all world travelers (and so few people on Twitter) seem to recognize: the world is filled with shades of gray.
-It’s these shades that keep Dani and Christian with the Hårga and keep the plot rolling.
+It’s these shades that keep Dani and Christian with the Hårga and keep the plot of Midsommar humming.

-Rather than poisoning western audiences against the cult featured in Midsommar, Aster leaves us with positive takeaways that juxtapose the murder.
-Is all the ceremonial burning and suicide a little weird?
+Rather than poisoning western audiences against the cult featured in Midsommar, Aster leaves us with positive takeaways that juxtapose all the murder and ritual breeding.
+Does ceremonial suicide feel a little weird?
 Sure.
 But Christian’s line, “We put our elderly in nursing homes.
-I’m sure they find that disturbing,” is also absolutely not wrong.
-The ritualistic breeding at the climax (sorry) of the movie is strange and the murder and disembowelment of Christian and Dani’s travel partners begins to approach unarguable evil (though there is some degree of crime and punishment reasoning behind the deaths), but the absolute focus on the present moment, the lack of technology, and the shared empathy of the Hårga… those qualities are enviable.
+I’m sure they find that disturbing,” is absolutely not wrong.
+The murder and disembowelment of Christian and Dani’s travel partners begins to approach “unarguable evil”-levels (though there is some degree of crime and punishment going on), but the Hårga’s absolute focus on family, their lack of technology in favor of genuine connection, and the shared empathy they show… those qualities are enviable.

 Were they not all subsumed by the cult in one way or another, each traveler would have ended their trip having to unpack what they saw for themselves and decide how they felt about it.
-So it has always been for anyone witnessing traditions outside of their own.
+So it has always been for anyone witnessing traditions outside of their own while on the road.
 So it will always be.

-When I ran all these ideas past Uproxx writer-at-large Zach Johnston, I expected him to geek out with me on the themes I’d recognized.
+When I ran all these ideas past Uproxx writer-at-large and Indigenous American Zach Johnston, I expected him to geek out with me on the themes I’d recognized.
 He didn’t.
 He just Slacked back flatly.
 “That movie is so fucking white.”

-And you know what… fair.
+And you know what?
+Fair.
 The movie is extremely white.
-Part of that is due to the fact that it profiles a cloistered cult in Sweden that pays close attention to their Nordic bloodlines, but part of that is due to the fact that of the American travelers featured, three of four are white.
-For his part, Aster seems acutely aware of this and wields it as a tool.
+Part of that is due to the fact that it profiles a cloistered cult in Sweden that pays close attention to their Nordic bloodlines, but even among the American travelers featured, three of four are white.

+For his part, Aster seems acutely aware of this and wields it as a strength.
 In Midsommar, Connie and Simon, two non-Americans, both non-white, are the first to ditch the “it’s cultural” excuse and try to leave the Hårga.
 Why?
 Presumably, they’ve seen white groupthink and abuse of power wielded before and are quicker to identify the warning signs.
 Meanwhile, Josh (William Jackson Harper), the only American person of color in the movie, views the entire series of events through the remove of his master’s thesis.
 It’s an interesting role for a black anthropologist in a movie about a strange white tribe, especially considering how the biased findings of white scientists long poisoned how non-white people were viewed in the west.

-Though Josh is an interesting character with a high degree of agency, Zach is ultimately right: Midsommar is very white.
-Sadly, this is still an accurate reflection of the backpacking/travel/travel influencer scene.
+Though Josh has a high degree of agency, Midsommar‘s overall whiteness is, sadly, still an accurate reflection of the backpacking/travel/travel blogger scene right now.
 Diversity in travel is a massive issue, tied to the racial wealth gap, systemic oppression, and the overall fact that white 20-somethings feel entitled to see the world responsibility-free, while their non-white counterparts often don’t.

-So is Midsommar still the defining travel movie of this generation?
+Those things considered, is Midsommar still the defining travel movie of this generation?
 I believe so.
 But I also hope we won’t have to wait a decade for another iconic travel movie to join its ranks.
 A movie that explores potent issues of our culture within the context of young people leaving home to gain life experience.
 Race, class, global warming, the failure of capitalism… as long as people strap on backpacks and hit the road, the road will have something to teach us about our world.
 And about ourselves.